Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

-### As fico score increases, you will have better credit score and you are paying lower ineterest rates
+### As fico score increases, we will have better credit score and you are paying lower ineterest rates

-# Setting up the Data

-Let's get ready to set up our data for our Random Forest Classification Model!
+# Setting up the Data for our Random Forest Classification Model!

 **Check loans.info() again.**